passau-masterarbeit-2023/phdtrack_project_3/README.md

 > WARN: The addresses of data structures in the JSON, for instance SSH_STRUCT_ADDR, actually refer to the address of a pointer that points to the data structure (not necessarily directly).

+#### ML model engineering

+We want to optimize the **recall** first.
+More info [here](https://inside-machinelearning.com/en/recall-precision-f1-score-simple-metric-explanation-machine-learning/).
+We want our model to detect every occurence of possible keys, without missing any potential key.
+This means we want an ideal **False Negative** value of 0, i.e. we want that our model detects all the keys.

 ## Questions

 * [ ] What is `SSH_STRUCT_ADDR` and `SESSION_STATE_ADDR`